 Early in the grilling season, I made a Sorghum and Roasted Rhubarb BBQ Sauce with garden fresh rhubarb, something that we could always use a few recipes for.
-It turned out to be just one more reason, beside Rhubarb Butter, that I was thankful we didn’t plow over the rhubarb that first year in our new home!
+It turned out to be just one more reason, besides Rhubarb Butter, that I was thankful we didn’t plow over the rhubarb the first year in our new home!

 Later in the year, I decided I also wanted a more tomato based sauce with a natural smoky flavor (no liquid smoke please.)
 Both are very good and last a surprisingly long time in the fridge without preservation.
 Mine was good several months later, in fact!

 If you have a patch of rhubarb and haven’t been sure what to do with it, you should give this recipe a try!